devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 Learn more about the workspace directory and working directory on [Structure](https://github.com/devonfw-tutorials/tutorial-compiler/wiki/Structure)

 ### executeCommand <a name="executeCommand"></a>
+### executeCommand <a name="executeCommand"></a>
+This function is used when you want to use a bash (or powershell/cmd on windows) command.
 #### parameter
+You will need four parameters

+Example: executeCommand(1st-parameter, 2nd-parameter, 3rd-parameter, 4th-parameter)
-1. The command that will be executed on Windows
+1st-parameter: It contains the input which is a command.
+The command that will be executed on Windows.
+It is of type string.
-2. The command that will be executed on Linux
+2nd-parameter:  It contains the input which is a command.
+The command that will be executed on Linux.
+It is of type string.
-3. Json-object with optional fields
+3rd-parameter: It is optional.
+This parameter contains Json-object with optional fields.
    * (Optional) Directory where the command will be executed, if not in current directory (relative to workspace){"dir": string}
    * (Optional) Synchronous or asynchronous process.
 Use asynchronous when starting a server.
 Default is synchronous. {"asynchronous": boolean}
    * (Optional) Array of arguments {"args": string[]}

-4. Assert information needed if you start a server to check server availability.
+4th-parameter: Assert information needed if you start a server to check server availability.
 Only required when you start a asynchronous server.
+This parameter is only needed when the command is an asynchronous command.

 #### Commands
 It is needed to pass a command for Windows and also for Linux-based systems because both systems will always be tested.